 “Blown-in insulation provides the best coverage, especially in hard-to-reach areas in attics,” says Carini, who has years of experience in heating repair and installation in the San Diego area.
 “It is better at in-filling gaps than traditional batt insulation, the kind rolled in between the ceiling joists.”

 Check with the local utility company to find out if there are rebates for attic insulation.
-Carini says homeowners adding attic insulation may save an average of 25 percent on energy costs and increase the value of their home.
+Carini says homeowners adding attic insulation may save an average of 25 percent on energy costs and increase the value of their homes.

-Insufficient or incorrectly installed insulation-usually compressed, uneven or visible gaps-lowers the savings and comfort of the living space.
+Insufficient or incorrectly installed insulation-usually compressed, uneven, or visible gaps-lowers the savings and comfort of the living space.

 The R-value is a measure of the insulation’s capacity to impede heat flow.
 The higher the R-value, the higher the resistance will be.
-Blown fiberglass that is 13 inches deep may be R-30.
+Blown fiberglass that is 13 inches deep maybe R-30.
 Each material, and often each brand of the material, has a different R-value.
-The material is the same, but R-19, R-30 and R-38 are all different thicknesses with different insulating properties.
+The material is the same, but R-19, R-30, and R-38 are all different thicknesses with different insulating properties.

-“Talking to an air conditioning and heating expert can help you understand the differences in R-value, and they can tell you the recommended type for your region,” says Carini, a heating, air conditioning and ventilation installation and service professional.
+“Talking to an air conditioning and heating expert can help you understand the differences in R-value, and they can tell you the recommended type for your region,” says Carini a heating, air conditioning, and ventilation installation and service professional.